How does the Peel District School Board hire new teachers?

-For current PDSB teachers, your application will be sent electronically to the principal posting the job.
-The principal will then process the applications and make the contacts for interviews.
-Once the principal has made a recommendation for hire, staff in Human Resources schedule an appointment to sign on the successful candidate, and review the various salary and benefit packages.
+For current PDSB teachers, your application will be sent electronically to the Principal posting the job.
+The Principal will then process the applications and make contacts for the interviews.
+Once the Principal has made a recommendation for hire, staff in Human Resources will schedule an appointment to sign on the successful candidate, and review the various salary and benefit packages.

 Here's what you will find on ApplytoEducation.com:

-- Register to get updates about our hiring timelines for teaching positions, other exclusive job-related news and to post your resume and cover letter online, where it can be viewed by principals of Peel's schools.
+- Register for notifications to get updates about our hiring timelines for teaching positions, other exclusive job-related news and to submit your resume and cover letter directly to a posting, where it can be viewed by the Principals of Peel's schools.

 - View all current job postings for teachers on ApplytoEducation.

 - Create your own personalized job search.

-- Apply online to job postings with one simple click of your mouse.
-Note: Your cover letter can be addressed to "To whom it may concern" or directly to the principal of the school.
+- Applying to job postings is simple and quick.
+Note: Your cover letter can be addressed to "To whom it may concern" or directly to the Principal of the school.

 Criminal Record Check